lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 That is intended behaviour in my super compact layout, to prevent miscasts. <kbd>Alt</kbd>+<kbd>Key</kbd> should do self-cast or switch wards.
 Furthermore, double tap self cast is impossible if you are using quick casts.

-This was done by disabling the `dota_ability_self_cast_timeout` tolerance.
+This was done by reducing the self cast timeout tolerance to 0.
 The way "double-taping" works is by using the "smart-double tap" in-game option (hold space and press an item or ability's hotkey).

 ##### Can I rebind stuff in-game?